Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Results

 The uncertainties on these intervals are calculated from the Python function \texttt{scipy.optimize.curve\_fit} \citep{2020SciPy-NMeth}.
 The errors on the gradient do not include the negligibly small uncertainties on the distance from the center, $r$.

-\citet{lea13} and \citet{tai22} in their dwarf galaxy surveys emphasized the importance of angular momenta, stellar mass, internal feedback (SFH), and galaxy interactions for the formation of metallicity gradients.
+\citet{lea13} and \citet{tai22}, in their dwarf galaxy surveys, emphasized the importance of angular momenta, stellar mass, internal feedback (SFH), and galaxy interactions for the formation of metallicity gradients.
 The relationship and influence of these parameters remain obscure.
 The main \citeauthor{tai22}\ result is that the biggest metallicity gradient could be caused by dwarf-dwarf mergers.
 Possible galaxies for which this happened include And~II, Phoenix, Sextans, Fornax, and NGC 6822 \citep[][and references therein]{tai22}.
 The steep spatial metallicity gradient of \andxviii\ seems to be in accordance with this set of dwarfs. \citeauthor{lea13} found that dIrrs often have shallow metallicity gradients, whereas dSphs have larger gradients. \andxviii\ conforms to this distinction.
 However, in a larger set of dwarf galaxies, \citeauthor{tai22}\ could not corroborate the relation between dwarf galaxy morphology and strength of metallcity gradient.
+We discuss some further \andxviii's metallicity properties in the next sections and in Figures~\ref{fig:chem} and \ref{fig:abunds}.

-\subsection{Detailed abundance ratios}
+\subsection{Detailed Abundance Ratios}

 The Tinsley (\alphafe--\feh) diagram provides details about the SFH of \andxviii\ (Figure~\ref{fig:abunds}).
 The {\rm $[\alpha$/H]} of the galaxy increases due to core collapse (Type~II) supernovae, while \feh\ increases due to both Type~II SNe and thermonuclear (Type~Ia) supernovae.
 The Type~Ia SNe explode only after a time delay of one Gyr -- hundreds of Myr.
 A shallower slope of the \alphafe--\feh\ relation indicates that both types of SNe were exploding at similar rates, which means relatively continuous star formation.
 The \alphafe\ knee indicates when Type~Ia SNe dominated over Type~II SNe.
 A steep decline in \alphafe\ reflects a period of waning star formation, when Type~II SNe were less frequent, but Type~Ia SNe were continuing to explode.
 The slope of \alphafe\ for ${\rm [Fe/H]} > -1.5$ indicates that the star formation rate was steeply declining during this period of the galaxy's life.

-\subsection{Chemical evolution models}
+\subsection{Chemical Evolution Models}

 In Section~\ref{sec:CEM}, we described analytic chemical evolution models of galaxy metallicity distributions under the assumption of instantaneous recycling.
 While this is a good assumption for $\alpha$ elements, \feh\ is created copiously by Type~Ia SNe, and thus iron is a delayed element that violates the instantaneous recycling approximation.
 On the other hand, the errors for {\rm $[\alpha$/H]}, which are derived as